tylerharter/cs301-projects/fall18/p2/README.md

 * [area.csv](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p2/area.csv)
 * [population.csv](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p2/population.csv)

 You will change main.py and hand it in.
-You should not change test.py, and you should not hand it in; it's only purpose is to tell you your grade in advance.
+You should not change test.py and project.py, and you should not hand them in; it's only purpose is to tell you your grade in advance.

 After you've downloaded all the above 5 files to the same directory, open your terminal, navigate to that directory, and run the following: